History of the Union Pacific Railroad: Statistical trends

 In the tables "UP" includes OSL-OWR&N-LA&SL-StJ&G. 1925–1944 passenger-mile totals do not include Laramie North Park & Western, Saratoga & Encampment Valley, or Pacific & Idaho Northern, and none of the totals includes Spokane International or Mount Hood.
 From the ICC annual reports, except 1979 is from Moody's.

 On December 31, 1925, UP-OSL-OWRN-LA&SL-StJ&GI operated 9,834 route-miles and 15,265 track-miles.
 At the end of 1980, Union Pacific operated 9,266 route-miles and 15,647 miles of track.
 Moody's shows 220,697 million revenue ton-miles in 1993 on the expanded system (17,835 route-miles at the end of the year).

 Former services

 Between 1869 and 1971, Union Pacific operated passenger service throughout its historic "Overland Route."
-The last passenger train operated by UP was the westbound City of Los Angeles, arriving at LA Union Station on May 2.
+The last passenger train operated by UP was the westbound City of Los Angeles, arriving at Los Angeles Union Station on May 2.
 Since then, Union Pacific has satisfied its common carrier requirements by hosting Amtrak trains (see § Hosted Amtrak trains).

 Named passenger trains once operated by Union Pacific include the following: